ljufa/rsplayer/README.md

 # RSPlayer
-RSPlayer is an open-source music player software that allows you to play audio files from you local storage, internet radio streams or Spotify.
+RSPlayer is an open-source music player software that allows you to play audio files from you local storage, internet radio streams.
 It executes as a service and provides a web user interface on port 80.

 ### Detailed documentation -> https://ljufa.github.io/rsplayer/
 ### Online demo -> https://rsplayer.dlj.freemyip.com/